Cerebral Palsy

 Some ways to manage cerebral palsy are:

-- Ongoing care for incontinence, drooling, and other bodily impairments
+• Ongoing care for the inability to control when to urinate, drooling, and other bodily impairments

 Additionally, helpful medications may control seizures, ease pain, and relax muscle spasms.
 For some cerebral palsy patients, surgery may be an option to correct abnormalities or release tightened muscles.